frlan/partuniverse/README.md

 Partuniverse depends on:

-- Django and therefore Python
+- Django 2.x and therefore Python3
 - A database server supported by django (PostgreSQL recommended) and its development libraries --
   SQLlite -- the default -- should be fine for the very beginning